bdlm/log/README.md

 We've found this API forces you to think about logging in a way that produces much more useful logging messages.
 We've been in countless situations where just a single added field to a log statement that was already there would've saved us hours.
 The `WithFields` call is optional.

-In general, with Logrus using any of the `printf`-family functions should be seen as a hint you should add a field, however, you can still use the `printf`-family functions with Logrus.
+In general, with `bdlm/log` using any of the `printf`-family functions should be seen as a hint you should add a field, however, you can still use the `printf`-family functions with `bdlm/log`.

 #### Default Fields

 Often it's helpful to have fields _always_ attached to log statements in an application or parts of one.
 For example, you may want to always log the `request_id` and `user_ip` in the context of a request.
-Instead of writing `log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})` on every line, you can create a `logrus.Entry` to pass around instead:
+Instead of writing `log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})` on every line, you can create a `log.Entry` to pass around instead:

 ```go
 requestLogger := log.WithFields(log.Fields{"request_id": request_id, "user_ip": user_ip})